pipobscure/pipobscure/_posts/2014-03-20-lifeywifey-so-we-had-a-doctor-two-party-for.markdown

 ---
 layout: post
-title: "> And I know those aren’t real Jammie Dodgers, but I was making do."
+title: "And I know those aren’t real Jammie Dodgers, but I was making do."
 date: 2014-03-20 14:26:33 Z
 tags: []
 ---